-- 3.7.1 In the event of a failure of a Ground Segment element or in case of a scheduled interruption, the MCC concerned shall implement backup procedures, possibly with the assistance of other MCCs, as described in Annexes of the Cospas-Sarsat Data Distribution Plan (C/S A.001).
-The affected MCC must be capable of informing other participants in the Ground Segment network using status messages as defined in document C/S A.001 (DDP). - 3.7.2 An MCC shall be implemented such that failure of any associated LUT(s) will not affect the operation of the MCC with regard to reception and handling of alert data from other LUTs and other MCCs. - 3.7.3 The MCC operator shall be able to compose and transmit messages manually in the event of a failure within the MCC, other than a communication system failure.
+3.7.1 In the event of a failure of a ground segment element or in case of a scheduled interruption, the MCC concerned shall implement backup procedures, possibly with the assistance of other MCCs, as described in the section entitled "Contingency Procedures" and the associated annex of the Cospas-Sarsat Data Distribution Plan (C/S A.001).
+The affected MCC must be capable of informing other participants in the Ground Segment network using status messages as defined in document C/S A.001 (DDP).

+3.7.2 An MCC shall be implemented such that failure of any associated LUT(s) will not affect the operation of the MCC with regard to reception and handling of alert data from other LUTs and other MCCs.

+3.7.3 The MCC operator shall be able to compose and transmit messages manually in the event of a failure within the MCC, other than a communication system failure.